emarsden/dash-mpd-cli/doc/src/usage.md

 RFC 5646 format (e.g. fr or en-AU).
 If a preference is not specified and multiple audio streams are present, the first one listed in the DASH manifest will be downloaded.

+    --role-preference <ORDERING>

+Preference order for streams based on the value of the Role element in an AdaptationSet.
+Streaming services sometimes publish additional streams marked with roles such as `alternate` or `supplementary`, in addition to the main stream which is generalled labelled `main`.
+A value such as `alternate,main` means to download the alternate stream instead of the main stream (the default ordering will prefer the stream that is labelled as `main`).
+The role preference is applied after any language preference that is specified and before any specified width/height/quality preference.

     --drop-elements <XPATH>

 XML elements that match this XPath expression will be removed from the MPD manifest before the